 Our current interests focus on the role of membrane architecture at contact sites between two organelles, and dynamic changes of mitochondrial membranes.
 Organelle contact sites are important for communication and exchange of molecules such as lipids and calcium.
 Mitochondrial architecture is critical for energy conversion as well as metabolism, and changes in the organisation of mitochondrial membranes are key aspects of many physiological processes, such as cell division or programmed cell death.

-We address these topics using correlative light and electron microscopy to combine information on protein composition and dynamics with 3D membrane ultrastructure.
-By complementing microscopy with molecular genetics, we seek to provide a mechanistic understanding of how membrane architecture intersects with cellular processes involving inter-membrane communication and transport.
+We address these topics using correlative light and electron microscopy to combine information on protein composition and dynamics with 3D views of membrane ultrastructure and of protein assemblies.
+By complementing microscopy with molecular genetics, we seek to provide a mechanistic understanding of how membrane architecture intersects with cellular processes involving inter-organelle communication and changes in organelle structure.

 Plasma membrane reshaping during endocytosis is revealed by time-resolved electron tomography.

 - Kukulski, W., Schorb, M., Welsch, S., Picco, A., Kaksonen, M., and Briggs, J.A.
 (2011)

 Correlated fluorescence and 3D electron microscopy with high sensitivity and spatial precision.

 J. Cell Biol.
 192: 111-119.

 - Michael Wozny